thieaj/muttrcbuilder/README.md

 easy way to create `muttrc` files for the mutt email client (<http://www.mutt.org/>).

+**This software (and associated web site) is looking for a new maintainer.
+Please email me if you would be interested in doing so.**

 ## Installation

 To build run `npm install`, `npm run build` and `npm start`, then view